arcalumis/warp-in-the-box/README.md

 ## To-Do's
  - Provide links to all component documentation
  - Better Demo Screen
- - Shill Links for DigitalOcean and Donation Addresses
+ - Shill Links for Donation Addresses
+ - More Descriptive Repository Name

 ## Let's get Started

 1 Setup a fresh Ubuntu20.04 Server
- - I use DigitalOcean
+ - I use [DigitalOcean](https://m.do.co/c/c3e5a07ebd4f) < My Referral Link
  - This has been tested on a $5/mo 1cpu/1gb server

 2 Register a Domain or Create an A Record for an Existing Domain